-The Modulation screen shown above is typical of 551 historydisplay plots, the buttons at the top choose among the various measurements.
+This Modulation screen is typical of 551 history-display plots.
+The buttons at the top choose the specific measurement.

 Note the Show: buttons below the screen.
-When all buttons are activated, by default and as pictured, all four parameters are displayed above in various colors.
+When all buttons are activated, by default as pictured, all four parameters are displayed in various colors.
 If a particular display is confusing, you can easily turn-off those parameters you don't want to see.